sadmansyed/multiplePayment/README.md

-# Payment with multiple merchant using paypal
+# Payment with multiple merchant